zirfan03/zaid-irfan-folio-v1.5/README.md

 Much of the knowledge that went into this site was acquired from Bruno Simon's "Three.js Journey" course, which is one that I am sure many three.js/webGL enthusiasts are familiar with by now.

 I have been working on a more up-to-date portfolio that includes custom models made in Blender, baked textures, shaders, and more things to interact and engage with.
-This portfolio was made entirely without all these things, using only the primitive shapes, a particle system, and real-time lighting, the latter of which perhaps contributes the most to the abundant number of draw calls produced by the site.
+This portfolio was made entirely without all these things, using only the primitive shapes, a particle system, and real-time lighting, the latter of which perhaps contributes the most to the abundant number of draw calls produced everything.